-Your preparations for your upcoming party are almost all completed.
+Your preparations for your upcoming party are almost complete.
 The house has been cleaned, the food has been purchased, you’ve already begun to prep some of the recipes for desserts, cocktails, or other dishes on your planned menu.
 And then, something unexpected happens.

-Step 1 - Consider Alternate Dates
+Consider Alternate Dates

 Before you do anything else, you should decide whether it’s possible to host your party on another day.
 You may need to make a few quick phone calls or texts to learn whether guests will still be available on your chosen date.
 If you decide that enough guests will be available for your rescheduled date, then immediately contact your entire guest list to inform them of the changed date and time.

 If you’re too sick to manage rescheduling the party, but you’re certain you can manage the rescheduled date, enlist a family member or good friend to get the word out about the change in plans for you.
-You may also want to line up that helper to assist with the party, just in case you’ve overestimated your recovery time and need a little assistance at the party itself.
+You may also want to line up that helper to assist with the party just in case you’ve overestimated your recovery time and need a little assistance at the party itself.

-A quick run through with your vacuum to pick up any accumulated dust, crumbs or pet hair may be enough, with emphasis on the rooms in which you intend to entertain.
+The answer to this problem depends on how many days your party will be postponed.
+If it’s a mere couple of days, you may be able to get away with a few quick last-minute touch-ups to your home, since you had already deep cleaned it for the originally scheduled date of your party.
+A quick run-through with your vacuum to pick up any accumulated dust, crumbs, or pet hair may be enough, with emphasis on the rooms in which you intend to entertain.
 As you’re vacuuming, bring along a cleaning cloth and water spritz bottle to wipe off any smudges you see on the glass or furniture.

 Alternatively, you can embrace your messy home, your family, and all the smudges that accumulate and be confident that guests won’t really notice.
 After all, they’re visiting to be with you, not to judge you.
 As long as your home is comfortable and hygienic (no dirty piles of dishes in the sink), don’t worry about cleaning again.

 As long as you have a table that can hold everything for a few days or even weeks until your party, leave it all there.
 The only thing you will want to do is cover everything to protect the pieces from accumulating dust and/or pet hair.
-A table cloth or large sheet should do the trick.
+A tablecloth or large sheet should do the trick.

 If you’ve already purchased a beautiful floral arrangement for your party, you need to try to preserve it until the rescheduled day.
-First, remember to keep it watered because nothing kills an arrangement faster than allowing it to dry out.
-Next, put the arrangement in a cold room, basement, or even a refrigerator.
+Remember to keep it watered because nothing kills an arrangement faster than allowing it to dry out.
+Put the arrangement in a cold room, basement, or even a refrigerator.

-Who cares if your home looks like a pirate ship an extra week for your son’s pirate theme fifth birthday party?
+Who cares if your home looks like a pirate ship an extra week for your son’s pirate themed fifth birthday party?
 As long as he knows to leave the decorations intact until the day his guests show up for the celebration, leave everything in place.
 An extra week of practicing pirate speak will make you sound even more like you’ve been out to sea when the party guests finally show up.

 The decision about how to handle pre-cut produce will entirely depend on how many days it will need to be held until your party.
 Keep the trays well-covered and refrigerated if it will only be a day or two.
 If you have items that may turn bad, such as berries, remove them from your trays and keep them in a separate container.
-Then on the day of your party you can decide whether they are still fresh enough to serve.
+Then on the day of your party, you can decide whether they are still fresh enough to serve.